BLavery/SAMD21-M0-Mini/README.md

 There are still 3 LEDs fitted, a power Led and a TX and RX Led.
 The Rx and Tx ones are toggled (__in software__) when TX or RX data is happening.
 The arduino bootloader includes driver code to do this winking.
 Whether your application similarly drives these 2 Leds, "depends...".
 More on that below.

+I propose that a user LED (or two?) is WAY more useful than TX/RX indicator LEDs.

 Another missing hardware connection is MCU pins PB22 and PB23, which on the full-size real Arduino Zero are connected to onboard debug hardware (missing).
+This is no big deal.

 ## What software?